kritgrover/tsp-framework/README.md

 1. **Memory Management and Data Structures**: Reusable data structures were used to minimize repetitive object creation, reducing memory allocations by approximately 80%.
 Adjacency matrices were preprocessed into adjacency lists for O(1) neighbor lookups, dramatically accelerating neighbor generation and validation.

 2. **Algorithmic Efficiency**: Path validation and distance calculation utilize early termination to avoid unnecessary computation when encountering invalid edges.
-Although a single-pass implementation was initially explored, the current version leverages a shared utility function that maintains this fail-fast efficiency while promoting code reuse.

 3. **Robust Initial Path Generation**: Instead of relying solely on random shuffles (which often fail on sparse graphs), a multi-strategy approach was used:
    - Greedy nearest-neighbor heuristics